timbru31/cordova-plugin-lottie-splashscreen/README.md

 ### Usage

 This Cordova plugin is meant as a replacement for the stock [cordova-plugin-splashscreen](https://github.com/apache/cordova-plugin-splashscreen).
+An example project can be found in the `example` folder.

 #### Methods